Antitrust pressure could push Liberty out of Germany - sources

 "They (Liberty management) are considering various scenarios, but are pretty relaxed about it," the source said.

-Liberty Global is backed by U.S. tycoon John Malone, who also controls Liberty Media Corp and Discovery Communications.
+Liberty Global is backed by U.S. tycoon John Malone, who also controls Liberty Media Corp LMCA.O and Discovery Communications (DISCA.O).
 It has been a serial buyer of cable companies in Europe for the past decade and turned to buying TV assets in recent months.

 Earlier this year it bought British production group All3Media and a 6.4 percent of British broadcaster ITV.